kristianmk/party-hat-generator/README.md

 Edit list of names, icons and/or font size in main.py.
 Run main.py, and hopefully get a 3mf file ready for slicing using Cura or another 3D printer software.

 Material consumption: Around 12 grams of PLA filament for one hat (95 mm diameter).

+## Some nice filaments for hats
+Amazon: https://amzn.to/3CEhMlU (this is an advertisement / referral link!)
+Elefun: https://www.elefun.no/p/prod.aspx?v=55582 (not an advertisement, this is the filament type used for the printed hats (picture).)